teaminkling/refresh-21/blog/content/blog/papapastry-week-9-d52c.md

 +++
 title = "7/11 Burrito"
-description = "\\"Bold strokes\\" sounds upbeat, aggressive, complex, and coloured by live instrumentals.
+description = "\"Bold strokes\" sounds upbeat, aggressive, complex, and coloured by live instrumentals.
 Before the 'rona there was live music.
 For those who have not been in a crowd or performed contemporary music, there is nothing like it.
-Every mistake, every ad lib: t..." author = "papapastry#8888" date = "2021-03-05" categories = ["Week 9: TODO"] tags = []
+Every mistake, every ad lib: t..." author = "papapastry#8888" date = "2021-03-05" categories = ["Week 09: TODO"] tags = []
 +++